yogeshchandrasekharuni/fast-agent/README.md

 mcp-agent provides a streamlined approach to building AI agents using capabilities exposed by **MCP** (Model Context Protocol) servers.

-Simply put, MCP is quite low-level, and this framework handles the mechanics of connecting to servers, working with LLMs, handling external signals (like human input) and supporting persistent state via durable execution.
+MCP is quite low-level, and this framework handles the mechanics of connecting to servers, working with LLMs, handling external signals (like human input) and supporting persistent state via durable execution.
 That lets you, the developer, focus on the core business logic of your AI application.

 Core benefits:

-- **Interoperability**: ensures that any tool exposed by any number of MCP servers can seamlessly plug in to your agents.
+- 🤝 **Interoperability**: ensures that any tool exposed by any number of MCP servers can seamlessly plug in to your agents.
-- **Composability & Cutstomizability**: Implements well-defined workflows, but in a composable way that enables compound workflows, and allows full customization across model provider, logging, orchestrator, etc.
+- ⛓️ **Composability & Cutstomizability**: Implements well-defined workflows, but in a composable way that enables compound workflows, and allows full customization across model provider, logging, orchestrator, etc.
-- **Programmatic control flow**: Keeps things simple as developers just write code instead of thinking in graphs, nodes and edges.
+- 💻 **Programmatic control flow**: Keeps things simple as developers just write code instead of thinking in graphs, nodes and edges.
 For branching logic, you write `if` statements.
 For cycles, use `while` loops.
 - 🖐️ **Human Input & Signals**: Supports pausing workflows for external signals, such as human input, which are exposed as tool calls an Agent can make.

 ### Do you need an MCP client to use mcp-agent?

-No, you can use mcp-agent anywhere.
-This allows you to leverage MCP servers outside of MCP clients like Claude Desktop.
+No, you can use mcp-agent anywhere, since it handles MCPClient creation for you.
+This allows you to leverage MCP servers outside of MCP hosts like Claude Desktop.

 Here's all the ways you can set up your mcp-agent application:

 #### MCP-Agent Server

-You can expose mcp-agent applications as MCP servers themselves, allowing MCP clients to interface with sophisticated AI workflows using the standard tools API of MCP servers.
+You can expose mcp-agent applications as MCP servers themselves (see [example](./examples/mcp_agent_server)), allowing MCP clients to interface with sophisticated AI workflows using the standard tools API of MCP servers.
 This is effectively a server-of-servers.

-#### MCP Client
+#### MCP Client or Host

 You can embed mcp-agent in an MCP client directly to manage the orchestration across multiple MCP servers.

 #### Standalone

 You can use mcp-agent applications in a standalone fashion (i.e. they aren't part of an MCP client).
 The [`examples`](/examples/) are all standalone applications.

+### Tell me a fun fact

+I debated naming this project _silsila_ (سلسلہ), which means chain of events in Urdu. mcp-agent is more matter-of-fact, but there's still an easter egg in the project paying homage to silsila.